 So, why it’s important to pay attention to your H1 Tags?
 When search engines crawl a page, they look for signals to help them understand how a page is structured and the meaning of the content.

 One of those signals is the H1 tag.
 Usually, it is positioned at the top of the page and has the same value as the page title.

 A good way to visualize this is to think about the structure of a book where the book title (that’s the H1) gives you a very good idea of what the book is about.
-Then the chapter titles give you details about the individual topics (that’s the H2 tags in SEO).
+Then the chapter titles give details about the individual topics (the H2 tags in SEO).

 Here is a visual representation of how heading tags should be arranged on a webpage.